 For sweet versions I like maple syrup, fresh fruit, coconut shavings, nuts or coconut yogurt, for savoury crêpes l usually go for béchamel style sauce and bake/grill it for a bit, to reheat and make everything bind nicely together and crisp up on the top (a sprinkle of vegan cheese on top won't go unnoticed too!).

-I thought once, some time ago, that it will be impossible to make crêpes without eggs (dairy is easily substituted by many plant milks), thankfully there are alsoready so many options to swap that egg for something else, and ground flax seeds are the best option when it comes to crêpes.
-You still want runny consistency, to make your pancakes super thin, but you want something to bind the dough together so it won't tear apart after frying.
+I thought once, some time ago, that it will be impossible to make crêpes without eggs (dairy is easily substituted by many plant milks), thankfully there are also so many options to swap that egg for something else, and ground flax seeds are the best option when it comes to crêpes - due to their binding properties.
+You still want runny consistency, to make your pancakes super thin, but you want something to bind the dough together, so it won't tear apart during and after frying.

 - 2 tbsp ground flax seeds

 - 6 tbsp hot water

 - 300 g plain flour

 - 750 ml plant milk (soy milk works the best here, because of its neutral taste)

 - In a bog bowl, one that will easily contain all the ingredients, whisk together flax and water until a bit foamy and well combined.

 - Put the bowl aside for 10 minutes.